hpc/simulator/README.md

 <!-- ----------------------------------------------------------------  Intro --------------------------------------------- -->
-$\textbf{\Huge simulator}$ <br />

 Copyright Notice
 ----------------
 Copyright © 2024 Triad National Security, LLC.
 Release Approved Under O#4697 - LANL-contributed enhancements to BatSim toolstack.

-'simulator' is a job scheduling simulator.
+**'simulator'** is a job scheduling simulator.
 It is all you need to clone to deploy our edited Batsim simulator.

 Our edited Batsim and Batsched repos are located here:
 - (https://github.com/hpc/batsim4)